ppraveentr/MobileCore/README.md

 MobileCore is a Swift library consisting in a set of extensions to help dealing with
 - [x] Auto Layout programatically.
-- [x] Defining and managing RESTfull service layer in JSON format.
+- [x] Configure entier Application's theme using simple JSON.
-- [x] Utility for Domain Object creation from JSON to Swift classes.
+- [x] Defining, creating and managing RESTfull service layer and Domain Object in JSON format.

 ### What's included